HariSekhon/Knowledge-Base/jenkins.md

 Inspired by [Rancid](https://shrubbery.net/rancid/) which I was using 2010-2013 to back up my Cisco & Juniper network configurations to Subversion and later Git (I hacked the code to support the latter).
-I've written similarly functional code Git backport code for other systems like IBM BigInsights, Datameer etc. ([DevOps-Perl-tools] (devops-perl-tools.md) repo).
+I've written similarly functional code Git backport code for other systems like IBM BigInsights, Datameer etc. ([DevOps-Perl-tools](devops-perl-tools.md) repo).

 ## Jenkins Groovy